-Unlike previous access undertakings for the DBCT service, DBIM's 2019 draft access undertaking (DAU) does not include a reference tariff for access to the DBCT service.
+The QCA approved the 2021 DBCT access undertaking on 1 July 2021.
+It will operate for five years, until 1 July 2026.
+Unlike previous access undertakings for the DBCT service, the 2021 undertaking does not include a reference tariff for access to the DBCT service.
 Rather, it provides for access prices to be negotiated between access seekers and DBIM, with recourse to arbitration where an agreement cannot be reached.
 Under the access undertaking and the broader access regime, the QCA may act as arbitrator in disputes regarding access charges or non-price terms of access.
 The QCA has published this guideline to support workable and effective dispute resolution processes, and to enable parties to a dispute to be adequately prepared for the QCA's dispute resolution processes.